Soooo uh, holy crap i haven't updated this blog in quite a long time. blame life stuffs, depression, and more depression. all the depression! :D

 i then used robocopy to copy all the files i could find that are modified, such as logs, AD database (most most important), DNS, certificate authority, user profiles, etc.

-and then rebuilt the bootloader again, this time with bootrec /rebuildbcd actually recognizing the virtual OS partition and applying necessary changes. looking like we're on the right track.
+actually recognizing the virtual OS partition and applying necessary changes. looking like we're on the right track.

 i very anxiously restart out of Hiren to the bootloader. i'm then greeted with this: